 If a SARIF producer does not provide external resources, the resourceLocation property SHALL be absent.

-If the fileLocation object’s uri property (§3.3.2) specifies a relative URI, then its uriBaseId property (§3.3.3) SHOULD be present, and the run object’s originalUriBaseIds property (§3.11.10) SHOULD contain a property corresponding to the value of the uriBaseId property.
+If the fileLocation object’s uri property (§3.3.2) specifies a relative URI, then its uriBaseId property (§3.3.3) SHOULD be present, and the run object’s originalUriBaseIds property (§3.11.10) SHOULD contain a property corresponding to the uriBaseId property.

 EXAMPLE 1: In this example, a subdirectory of the analysis tool’s installation directory contains the SARIF resource files.